-In addition, West Virginia Wesleyan College participates in Alcohol-Edu, an on-line educational program required of all first year students through the Freshman Seminar courses.
+In addition, West Virginia Wesleyan College participates in SafeColleges, an on-line educational program required of all first year students through the First Year Experience course.
 Programs on alcohol and other drugs are also offered throughout the year in our residential living areas.